 Sometimes we have to dig a little deeper to find it.
 Sometimes it takes sitting in silence to embrace it.
 Sometimes we have to cognitively realize that joy isn’t happiness.
 Happiness tends to be fleeting, based on circumstances, lasting for moments.

 Joy is something deeper.
 It’s a comfort, a satisfaction that sits deeper within our being.
 It’s something we feel at our very core.

 There is joy in knowing we are loved.
 There is joy in knowing we have a purpose.
 There is joy in knowing we can give of ourselves, give of our love.

 There is joy in knowing this season, all seasons in fact, are about something far greater than any of us could ever begin to fathom.
-This season is about celebrating the gift of life we’ve all been given, and the Creator who gave it.
+This season is about celebrating the gift of life we all have been given, and the Creator who gave it.

 Honestly, it’s hard to not get caught up in the have’s and the have-not’s of the season.
-It’s easy to get lost in the commercialistic ideals we’re constantly inundated with.
+It’s easy to get lost in the commercialistic ideals we are constantly inundated with.
 It’s easy to forget…

 In a world that is so seemingly tumultuous, unsettled and at times, terrifying, in a world where we are constantly bombarded with news of more bombings, more crimes, more crises, it’s easy to forget…

 But joy is here.
 It arrived, having been born humbly, then laid in a manger unpretentiously.
 Joy offers us grace, mercy and love.
 And with joy comes hope, a hope that is eternal.